Have you been enjoying your Monstera plant lately but noticed it looks like it wants to fall?

 When Monstera plants are trained to climb support, they develop more aerial roots, which can be used for propagation.
 These monstera’s aerial roots can be carefully cut and propagated into new plants, resulting in a higher yield of Monstera plants.

 When Monsteras are grown without support, they can be difficult to maintain and prune, leading to an uneven, tangled appearance.

 Providing support can make pruning and maintenance easier, resulting in a more organized and visually appealing plant.
 You will start noticing healthy dark green leaves due to proper care.

 The most common way to support monstera plants is to use a moss pole.
 This section describes some important aspects to note while using a mose pole.

-Moss poles are a popular and effective support structure for Monstera plants.
+Moss poles are a popular and effective support structure for Monstera plants and climbing pothos.
 They replicate the plant’s natural environment and provide a stable structure for it to climb.

 Here’s how to use a moss pole to support your Monstera plant: